AIxRead

 tɪˈlændziə/tɪˈlændziə/Slow

-A genus of epiphytic plants commonly known as air plants, found in the Americas.
+A genus of plants in the bromeliad family, commonly known as air plants, which absorb moisture and nutrients through their leaves.

 tɪˈlændʒə/tɪˈlændʒə/Slow